Margo Hughes: Entry into the police force

 Meanwhile, Tom and Margo realized they were in love, but once they met with Bob and then flew back to Oakdale they realized they had to keep their love for one another a secret since Tom was still seeing Margo's aunt Maggie.
 Maggie did figure it out, but since Margo did not want to hurt her aunt, she asked Tom to cool it between the two of them.
 Margo also decided to become a police officer.
 In May 1982, she passed the police academy entrance exams, but everyone worried for her safety.
 The officer in charge, Captain Aaron Striker, made it clear that Margo would have to prove herself.
 In July, she solved one of Striker's cases, and when he tried to take the credit, Margo called his bluff.
 Striker wanted her dismissed, but Margo caught him in the locker room with a shapely blond officer.
 Striker realized she'd make one hell of a policewoman and kept her on the force.
 Meanwhile, Tom finally convinced Margo of his love for her, and she agreed to see him.
 Later, Mr. Big arrived at Margo's cottage and searched thoroughly for a hat.
 Margo had no idea of the hat's importance and had given Tom the band from the hat, which Tom gave to his younger half-sister, Frannie.
 Later, Mr. Big came back to the cottage, knife in hand, and found the hat.
 John finally convinced Margo that Mr. Big was in town and that he had spotted him.
 Margo agreed to follow John to a clearing, but at first didn't see anything and doubted her father.
 Just as she was getting ready to leave, Margo spotted Mr. Big with a henchman.
-Margo told John to lay low and not confront Mr. Big while she went to get help.
+Margo told John to lie low and not confront Mr. Big while she went to get help.
 John didn't listen and confronted Mr. Big.
 Mr. Big held a gun on John and told him to stop following him or he'd be dead.
 Meanwhile, Margo was duped by another tape sent to her by one of Mr. Big's henchman into going to a nightclub on Halloween evening, 1982.
 At the nightclub, there was a magic show.
 Mr. Big informed the magician that Margo would make a wonderful assistant.
 She was handcuffed and blindfolded and put in a box.